Málþing um skipulag ferðamannastaða.

 1. The buildup of tourism centers at the edges where service and facilities are much better than in the highland.

-2. Those places that are not offering attractions - mainly in the form of some activity, but were traditionally conveniently located resting-places, are being made obsolete with improved roads and vehicles.
+2. Those places that are not offering attractions - mainly in the form of some activity, but were traditionally conveniently located resting-places, are being made obsolete with improved roads and

 3. The lack of development in existing places, mainly due to a misguided natural protection view and perhaps overzealous camp guards that view natural preservation above service to visitors.